franklingu/comp-match/README.md

 ## Intro

 Given a company name, how to find its underline/stock symbol?
-By hand this does seem like a very difficult task, but what if we need to match a lof of them?
+By hand this does not seem like a very difficult task, but what if we need to match a lof of them?
 In such case we need to find a simple and effective way to compare company names, match to stock symbols.

 ## Quick Start